NSO Pre-Arrival Checklist

 All students participate in the Priddy Experience during New Student Orientation.
 Learn more and register.

-All Students Outdoor Education
+All students Outdoor Education

-Complete Academic Interest Survey (for Registration)
+Complete Academic Interest Survey (for Course Registration)

-All Students Advising Hub
+All students Advising Hub

-Complete Loan Entrance Counseling & Sign the Master Promissory Note All students borrowing for the first time at Colorado College are required to complete "Entrance Counseling."
+Recommended June 29 Complete Loan Entrance Counseling & Sign the Master Promissory Note All students borrowing for the first time at Colorado College are required by the US government to complete Entrance Counseling.
 Students must complete counseling for each type of loan they are borrowing before the first disbursement of their loans can be credited to student accounts.
-Additionally, students must complete a Master Promissory Note for Federal Direct Stafford Loans.
-The Master Promissory Note enables the student to sign only one promissory note for all Stafford Loans while at Colorado College.
+Additionally, students must complete a Master Promissory Note for Federal Direct Stafford Loans, which enables the student to sign only one promissory note for all Stafford Loans while at Colorado College.
 For questions, please visit the Financial Aid website.
 Students receiving financial aid packages with loans Financial Aid

-By July 15
+July 15

 Complete the AlcoholEdu and Sexual Assault Prevention for Undergraduates Learning Modules

-If you cannot find this message, be sure to search your inbox for an email from Vector and also check your “Other” mail folder.
+If you cannot find this message, be sure to search your CC inbox for an email from Vector and also check your “Other” mail folder.
 If you are still not finding it, please contact the Wellness Resource Center at wellness@coloradocollege.edu.

-By July 15
+July 15

 Submit Immunization Records